-If you receive a ticket as a Commercial Driver's License (CDL) holder, you need to fight the ticket in court.
-Any offense for a CDL holder will be serious with respect to their career as employers are disinclined to hire those with points on their license because they cost more to insure.
+If you receive a ticket as a Commercial Driver’s License (CDL) holder, then you need to fight the ticket in court.
+Any offense for a CDL holder will be serious with respect to their career; employers are disinclined to hire those with points on their license, because they cost more to insure.

-In many respects, CDL holders are held to a higher standard that the rest of society when on the road.
-Consequently, even minor offenses typically carry more weight while more significant offenses may carry penalties as significant as a lifetime suspension of your CDL.
+In many respects, CDL holders are held to a higher standard than the rest of society when on the road.
+Consequently, even minor offenses typically carry more weight, while more significant offenses may carry penalties as significant as a lifetime suspension of your CDL.

 Your only avenue of challenging a lifetime CDL revocation will be to contest the charges in court.

 When Can You Appeal a Suspended CDL?